0xmikemikemike/neon-evm.docs/docs/software_manuals/how_to_guides/swap_erc20.md

 ### Step3.
 Add a new token to the list, if necessary
 The `Select a token` menu contains tokens deployed in Neon EVM.
 If the token symbol you specified is not in the list, you can paste the token's address if you know what it is.
 But be aware, the token must first be deployed on the Neon EVM network.

 If you want to add a new token to the list, click `Manage` at the bottom of the box.
 The `Manage` tab will open on the screen.
-Add the address of the new token deployed in the Neon EVM network and click `Import` (you can a token's address from a namber of places including [ERC20 Wrapper Address (Neon EVM)](https://docs.google.com/spreadsheets/d/1ksQl_BZDYZ17pf9HcinkgPt4xmVrXzudum43c6scdiM/edit#gid=0) (the link will be added later)).
+Add the address of the new token deployed in the Neon EVM network and click `Import` (you can take a token's address from a namber of places including [ERC20 Wrapper Address (Neon EVM)](https://docs.google.com/spreadsheets/d/1ksQl_BZDYZ17pf9HcinkgPt4xmVrXzudum43c6scdiM/edit#gid=0) (the link will be added later)).

 <div class='neon-img-width-600' style={{textAlign: 'center'}}>